 - Individual work with LL.M. students on English language, writing, analytic, outlining, note-taking and exam-taking needs;

-- Workshops on Research Methodology, Citation, Exam Preparation, Spanish for Lawyers, Grammar, Writing in Legal Practice and other topics;
+- Workshops on Research Methodology, Citation, Exam Preparation, Writing in Legal Practice and other topics;

 - Program for May Entry Students including topics such as writing, analysis, organization, note-taking, outlining and exam preparation;